 Whether you sell in a country with multiple official languages (what up, Canada) or you’re dreaming of owning your own global empire, you’ll need to localize your online store’s content for your target audience.
 And you’re probably looking for something better than a $5.00 translation.

 On most platforms, multilingual capabilities require installing paid apps or themes, creating a second website, adding tabs, or even custom development.
-At Ecwid, we want you to have the tools to be successful right out of the box, so we’ve put in the work to become a truly multilingual solution: now your customers can see your store in their native language at the click of a mouse.
+At Ecwid by Lightspeed, we want you to have the tools to be successful right out of the box, so we’ve put in the work to become a truly multilingual solution: now your customers can see your store in their native language at the click of a mouse.

 How to Prepare for Your Multilingual Online Storefront